/images/resources/tutorials/writing-clients/oauth-assistant/oauth-assistant.jpg

 npm start

-The defaults can now be modified in /index.js.
-Change parameters such as base_url, client_id, issuer, allowed_origins, etc. as needed.
-These can be found starting on line 60.
+The defaults can now be modified in /defaultAuthorizeSettings.js.
+Change parameters such as base_url, client_id, issuer, allowed_origins as needed.

 Initializing the Assistant

-In order to initialize the assistant a settings object is passed in.
-An example of this is available in index.js starting on line 88.
-Details of the settings can be found in the documentation for the assistant itself on npm.
+The assistant receives a settings object during initialization.
+The object with default settings is available in defaultAuthorizeSettings.js.
+You can find details of the settings in the assistant's documentation on npm.
 The settings configure things such as the issuer, what client to use, what flow to use, how framing should be configured, etc.

 javascript